Mapping Workflow

 The cloud-free quality of the 'pre-' and 'post-disturbance' time periods are easily assessed by viewing their 'true-color' representation selectable in the data layers list.
 Use this workflow (for previewing the dates selected) as an iterative process to visually obtain the most cloud-free inputs possible.
 Sometimes clouds cannot be avoided, so viewing the pre/post 'natural color' products in conjunction with the NDVI change product can identify those areas where false NDVI change may have occurred as a result of clouds, shadows.

-HiForm Forest NDVI Change script (requires a GEE account)
+HiForm 1.0 Forest NDVI change application with user interface (requires a GEE account)

 Sign up for a free Google Earth Engine account: